 So your child’s birthday party is coming up and you’ve decided that you’d like to make all of the food and snacks 100% vegan.
 Or perhaps you’d like to bring plant-powered nibbles to someone else’s but have no idea where to start…

-Well firstly, don’t panic!
-There are so many quick and easy homemade hacks as well as widely available products lurking on our supermarket shelves.
+Don’t panic!
+There are so many quick and easy homemade hacks as well as plenty of excellent products on our supermarket shelves.
 And there’s no need to worry about satisfying non-vegan children, because there are heaps of treats which are accidentally vegan that they definitely already enjoy!

-Here are our Top 7, no mess (sort of!) and no fuss, party munchies that are perfect for little mouths.
+Here are our no mess (sort of!) and no fuss, party munchies that are perfect for little mouths.

 1. Fry’s Family Foods Chicken-style Nuggets